equality factor: Grammy-winning believer in equality last album: Look Up Child our favorite song: You Say based in

 On this Easter Monday, our artist of the week is one of the brightest stars in contemporary Christian music of the last decade: Lafayette-native singer Lauren Daigle.
 With a bright smile and modern approach, Lauren is a great example of equality empowerment in a rather conservative music genre.

 Lauren Daigle was born on September 9th, 1991 in Lafayette, Louisiana.
-She grew up around influences of blues, country, zydeco and Cajun music, as typical for this Southern region of the United States.
+She grew up around influences of blues, country, zydeco, and Cajun music, as typical for this Southern region of the United States.
 At the age of six, she told people who asked her what she wanted to be as an adult, "I want to be a singer".
 She grew up in a very religious household, so during her teenage years, Lauren went to a college prep school and prepared to go into the medical field and do mission work, deviating from her artistic dreams.
 At the age of fifteen, however, Lauren contracted a virus that caused an immune deficiency - and she was forced to stay home from school for two whole years.
-In solitude, she returned to her true passion of singing.
+In solitude, she returned to her true passion for singing.
 Her faith played a big role in this re-shifting of focus.

 "When the Lord brought me into that solitude I was like, ‘How did I get distracted from what my true passion is?
 I NEED to be singing.’
 He really brought me through all of that season to pour in a passion for ministry and a passion for music.”

 After recovering from the virus, Lauren went back to school and upon graduating, she traveled to Brazil to do missionary work and attended Louisiana State University for Child and Family Studies.
 Having been part of several choirs during high school years, she became a choir leader herself at university.
 In 2010, Lauren finally took a leap of faith toward her artistic dream of becoming a singer: she auditioned for American Idol.